 While the amount of time required for each class will vary based on the course material and the instructor, it's helpful to have a sense of how much time you can expect to spend on schoolwork each week in order to plan out your days.

 Undergraduate Course Time Commitment

 For a typical three-credit undergraduate course, students can expect to spend between 10-17 hours per week, per course on schoolwork, depending on the course length (seven-week vs. ten-week).

 Graduate Course Time Commitment

 For a typical three-credit graduate course, students can expect to spend between 15-20 hours per week, per course on schoolwork.

-For a six-credit graduate course (only offered in the MS in Executive Leadership program), students can expect to spend 25-30 hours per week, per course.
+For a six-credit graduate course, students can expect to spend 25-30 hours per week, per course.